Driver’s License Restoration in Traverse City: The Basics

 What to expect as my client

 A telephone consultation starts the process.
-Usually, a 5 to 10-minute conversation is all it takes to determine if a new client has any chance of reinstating their driver’s license at the Secretary of State hearing.
+I charge $90 dollars for a phone consultation.
+No free consultation for driver’s license restoration.
+During this consultation, I will evaluate the client’s chances of restoring driving privileges.
+I talk to a lot of people seeking a driver’s license.
+The majority of the people I speak to elect to hold off on filing an application for a license until they can build up, or shore up their case.
+The general public doesn’t understand how difficult it is to regain driving privileges in Michigan.
 After a contract is signed, I conduct a thorough interview with my client.
 This interview exposes the reasons why the client stopped drinking alcohol and how they maintain sobriety.
-After the interview, we work together to gather evidence, find witnesses, and build the best case possible.
+After the interview, we work together to gather evidence, find witnesses and build the best case possible.
 Before the hearing, I thoroughly prepare the client by asking hard questions, similar to the Hearing Examiner.
 I will travel to the hearing for low costs to the client, then conduct the hearing.
 When my clients call, they talk to me, the attorney.
 My driver’s license restoration clients can expect nothing but personal service, affordable rates, and to be thoroughly prepared for the hearing.

-The typical license restoration case consists of the following client expenses: 1) A certified driving record($10); 2) A criminal history report ($10); and 3) A drug and alcohol assessment ($150 to $250).
-For a flat fee of $1200.00, you can have one of the best driver’s license restoration lawyers in Northern Michigan.
+The typical license restoration case consists of the following client expenses: 1) A certified driving record($10); 2) A criminal history report ($10), and 3) A drug and alcohol assessment ($150 to $250).
+I charge an hourly contract, $250 an hour.
+My estimate is that it takes about 6 hours for a restoration case or approximately $1500 in legal fees.
 Why the best?
 I want to help my clients overcome their past demons.
-In addition, I charge a travel fee: $20.00 minimum for travel outside of Grand Traverse or $20.00 an hour.
-If an overnight stay is necessary, I will charge the client an additional $120.00.
+In addition, I charge a travel fee: $35.00 minimum for travel outside of Grand Traverse or $35.00 an hour.
+If an overnight stay is necessary, I will charge the client an additional $160.00.

 I also use Facetime and Skype to reduce/eliminate travel for my clients.
 It’s a decision of whether to stop pissing around, thinking you can handle this yourself, or hire a true professional to guide you to a better life.